arcus-azure/arcus.scripting/CONTRIBUTING.md

 For more information on PowerShell modules, see [the official Microsoft docs](https://docs.microsoft.com/en-us/powershell/scripting/developer/module/understanding-a-windows-powershell-module).

-## How to add a new script in an existing module
+## How to add a new script to an existing module
 A new script to an existing PowerShell module means that the script will be available as a module function.
 These are the steps you need to take: